auerlab/biolibc/README.md

 See the
-[Research Computing User's Guide](https://acadix.biz/publications.php) under "Programming for Performance" -> "Software Development" -> "Language Selection" -> "Compiled vs Interpreted Languages".
+[Research Computing User's Guide](https://acadix.biz/publications.php) under "Programming for Performance" -> "Software Development" -> "Language Selection" -> "Compiled vs Interpreted Languages" for a basic comparison of language performance.

 ## Design and Implementation